 Types of Housing Benefit/Council Tax Support Fraud

-- Claimants who are in receipt of Housing Benefit/Council Tax Support on the basis of entitlement to Job Seekers Allowance/Income Support and are in fact working.
+- Receiving benefit on the basis of being in receipt of Job Seekers Allowance/Income Support and you are in fact working

-- Claimants on Income Support/Job Seekers Allowance failing to declare the presence of a partner who is working, knowing this would preclude their entitlement.
+- Not declaring the presence of a partner who is working, knowing this would affect your entitlement amount

-- Failure to declare that he/she has moved but continues to accept payments of Housing Benefit for the address.
+- Failure to declare that you have moved, however you continue to accept payments of Housing Benefit for the new address

-- Landlords who continue to receive benefit and are aware that the claimant has left the premises.
-Where the landlord has access to more than one property there is the potential to move tenants around without informing the Local Authority.
+- If you are a landlord who continues to receive Housing Benefit on behalf of a tenant that you are aware no longer lives at the premises.
+This might be where the landlord has access to more than one property, there is the potential to move tenants around without informing the Local Authority.